VesperAkshay/qr-code-generator/README.md

 <a id="top"></a>
-<h1 align="center">QR Code Customization</h1>
+<h1 align="center">QR Code Generator</h1>
 <h3 align="center">
-   Welcome to the QR Code Customization Website project!
+   Welcome to the QR Code Generator Website project!
 This web application allows users to generate and customize QR codes with various options, including text input, color, pattern, frame, and more.

 </h3>